lpolovets/lpolovets.github.io/README.md

 Our approach is to be actively helpful and supportive without being meddlesome or getting in the way.
 We're laid back and nonjudgmental -- whether things are going well or not, we're not going to add to your stress; we're just going to roll up our sleeves to help wherever we can.

 Areas where we can help:
-* fundraising
+* fundraising support:
   * narrative and pitch deck prep
   * pitch practice
   * intros to top investors
+* feedback and strategy brainstorming on:
+  * product feedback
-* product and copy feedback
+  * copy feedback
   * GTM strategy
   * pricing design
-* hiring
+* hiring support:
   * we help with sourcing whenever we meet a great person that could be a mutual fit for your company.
 (VCs often promising sourcing help, but unless they have a large recruiting team they are unlikely to fulfill that promise.
 One recruiter across dozens of companies can only do so much).
   * where we can help is with recruiting process design, job spec reviews, and comp planning.
   * we can also help close candidates by getting on the phone with them and sharing why investors are excited about your company.
 * intros to other founders, domain experts, functional experts, and anyone else in our network that you want to talk to.
 * we have discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)